live-clones/recalbox/package/recalbox-romfs/recalbox-romfs-naomigd/roms/naomigd/_readme.txt

-## RECALBOX - SYSTEM SEGA NAOMI ##
+## RECALBOX - SYSTEM SEGA NAOMI GD ##

-Put your naomi roms in this directory.
+Put your naomigd roms in this directory.

 Rom files must have a ".lst/.dat/.zip/.7z" extension.
+.chd files need a .zip file to be started.

 This system allows to use compressed roms on .zip/.7z.
 But, it is only an archive.
 Files inside the .zip/.7z must match with extensions mentioned above.